 Eco Friendly, Vegan Kicks: Nike Flyknits

-Unlike the traditional cut & sew style of shoe making,
+But unlike the traditional cut & sew style of shoe making,

 they are knitted from one single piece - reducing waste by about 60%, according to Nike.